ComedicChimera/chai/docs/Chai Notes/Feature Notes/Collections.md

 Thry are indexable by their key value.
 Keys must be unique and hashable.

-Dictionaries have standard value semantics and are sequences.
+Maps have standard value semantics and are sequences.

-They are also ordered.

-## Buff
-Buffers are fixed-size, homogenous collections of elements.
-They use the `Buff[T]` type.
-Their literal is written as: `{a, b, c, ...}` (using curly braces).

-They are sequences and indexable by numbers.

-Unlike lists, they do *not* have value semantics.
-They essentially work like arrays in C (with a bit more safety ie. memory safety, bounds checks, etc).
-They are generally meant to be used in cases where you want to "fill" a buffer up with data such as chunks from a stream.

-Although they are fixed size, their size is *not* encoded in their type (again, more like C array pointers).
+They are unordered, but there is no deliberate randomization of their order.

 ## Tuple
 Tuples are fixed-size, fixed-location, heterogenous "collections" of elements.
 They use a type label of `(T1, T2, ...)` where `Ti` denotes the type of a specific element.
 As mentioned above, elements have a specific position within the tuple.